A Casimir preserving scheme for long-time simulation of spherical ideal hydrodynamics: Introduction

 \section{Introduction}

-The motion of an ideal fluid restricted to the surface of a sphere is a fundamental model in oceanography, meteorology, and astrophysics (see, e.g., \cite{Do2012,Pe2013,Ze2018} and references therein).
-The equations of motion, first studied by Euler in 1757, encode a rich geometry---a \emph{Lie--Poisson structure}---which results in conservation of energy, momentum, and Casimir functions~\cite{arn,ark,maz}.
+The motion of an ideal fluid restricted to the surface of a sphere is a fundamental model in oceanography, meteorology, and astrophysics \citep[see][and references therein]{MaBe2002,Do2012,Pe2013,Ze2018}.
+The equations of motion, first studied by Euler in 1757, encode a rich geometry---a \emph{Lie--Poisson structure}---which results in conservation of energy, momentum, and Casimir functions~\citep[see][]{arn,maz,ArKh1998}.

-The ultimate `fate' of 2D fluid motion in a bounded domain is largely unknown~\cite{Ne2016}.
-Statistical mechanics theories, such as developed by Miller~\cite{Mi1990} and Robert and Sommeria~\cite{RoSo1991}, are based on maximizing entropy of a coarse-grain probability distribution of the macroscopic states under conservation of energy and (at least some of) the Casimirs.
+The ultimate `fate' of 2D fluid motion in a bounded domain is largely unknown~\citep{Ne2016}.
+Statistical mechanics theories, such as developed by \citet{Mi1990} and \citet{RoSo1991}, are based on maximizing entropy of a coarse-grain probability distribution of the macroscopic states under conservation of energy and (at least some of) the Casimirs.
 Such models predict a steady equilibrium of large-scale coherent vortex structures, with a functional relation between vorticity and stream function.